If You Could See Me Now (The Script song)

-"If You Could See Me Now" is a song by Irish pop rock band The Script, taken from their third studio album, #3 (2012).
-The song video was released as the album's third single on 18 February 2013.
-The song was released on 4 March 2013.
-The track was written by Danny O'Donoghue, Mark Sheehan, Steve Kipner and Andrew Frampton.
+"If You Could See Me Now" is a song by Irish pop rock band the Script, taken from their third studio album, #3 (2012).
+A music video was released on 18 February 2013.
+The song was released as the album's third single on 4 March 2013.
+It was written by Danny O'Donoghue, Mark Sheehan, Steve Kipner and Andrew Frampton.

+Background

+The song addresses the death of Danny O'Donoghue's father and both Mark Sheehan's parents.

+Following Sheehan's death in 2023, the Script dedicated the song to him during a performance in Bolton.

 Music video

 A music video to accompany the release of "If You Could See Me Now" was first released onto YouTube on 18 February 2013 at a total length of three minutes and forty-nine seconds.

 Live performances

 On 25 January 2013 they performed the song live on The Graham Norton Show.
 They also performed the single on "Let's Dance for Sport Relief".